AnatoliManolidou/Computer-Architecture-Project/README.md

 ![Formula](https://latex.codecogs.com/png.latex?\bg_white%20f%20=%20a%20\cdot%20\frac{\text{L1%20instruction%20cache%20size}}{32%20\text{kB}}%20+%20b%20\cdot%20\frac{\text{L1%20data%20cache%20size}}{64%20\text{kB}}%20+%20c%20\cdot%20\frac{\text{L2%20cache%20size}}{2%20\text{MB}}%20+%20d%20\cdot%20\frac{\text{L1%20instruction%20cache%20associativity}}{2}%20+%20e%20\cdot%20\frac{\text{L1%20data%20cache%20associativity}}{2}%20+%20f%20\cdot%20\frac{\text{L2%20cache%20associativity}}{8}%20+%20g%20\cdot%20\frac{\text{Cache%20line%20size}}{64%20\text{kB}})

+Firstly, for the above function i χχχχχχ that speed was more important than the size

 We know that L1 is more expensive than L2 since L2 has a lower cost per bit compared to L1 and L1 has a higher cost per bit due to speed and proximity to the core, so a bigger coefficient for L1 was applied.
-An increase in the cache line size is the least coslty
+An increase in the cache line size is the least coslty change, thus a very small coefficient was chosen.
+We also know that a higher associativity results in ore complex circuits.
+Bigger block size can improve hit rate (due to spatial locality), but transfer time increases.
+From all the tests we can

+Higher associativity means more data is read out simultaneously, leading to a roughly linear increase in dynamic power consumption.

+Cache Size: Larger caches require more physical space on the chip, increasing the overall size of the circuit. ​ This can be a significant cost in terms of chip area. ​
+Associativity: Higher associativity increases the complexity of the cache design, requiring more comparators and multiplexers.
+This also increases the physical size of the circuit and the complexity of the design.

+a =  \
+b =  \
+c =  \
+d =  \
+e =  \
+f =  \
+g =